How to Write Covered Call Options

 A call option gives the owner the right to buy a stock at a certain price (the strike price).
 When you sell call options on stocks you own, you’re selling some other investor (your counterparty) the right to buy that stock from you in the future, if the price hits your strike price.

-Option 1: KO stays below 57 until the call expires in June.
-I get to keep my KO stock, and the amount I sold the call for (which is called premium).
+Option 1: KO stays below 60 until the call expires in January.
+I get to keep my KO stock and the amount I sold the call for (which is called premium).

-Option 2: KO rises above 57 before my call expires.
-The person who bought the call from me exercises the call, buying the stock from me for $57 per share.
-I get the money from the sale and the call premium, but I don’t own the stock any more.
+Option 2: KO rises above 60 before my call expires.
+The person who bought the call from me exercises the call, buying the stock from me for $60 per share.
+I get the money from the sale and the call premium, but I don’t own the stock anymore.

 How to Write Covered Calls